KishoreKammela/JobBoardly/docs/admin-features.md

 ## 6. Future Enhancements / Detailed Roadmap

-This section outlines the comprehensive plan for evolving the JobBoardly Admin Panel, based on the enhanced requirements provided.
+This section outlines the comprehensive plan for evolving the JobBoardly Admin Panel, based on the enhanced requirements and future roadmaps.

-**Prerequisite: Platform Feature Toggle Management System** A robust system within the Admin Panel (likely under a dedicated "System Administration" or "Feature Management" tab, primarily for SuperAdmins/Admins) to enable or disable specific platform features is a **critical prerequisite** for rolling out most new functionalities detailed in the platform's roadmaps (both AI and general enhancements).
-This system will ensure controlled deployment and adherence to the requirement that new features are not available to all users by default.
-This involves backend logic for feature flags, database changes to store flag states, and checks throughout the application where features are conditionally rendered or executed.
+### Prerequisite: Platform Feature Toggle Management System

+A robust system within the Admin Panel (likely under a dedicated "System Administration" or "Feature Management" tab, primarily for SuperAdmins/Admins) to enable or disable specific platform features is a **critical prerequisite** for rolling out most new functionalities.
+This applies to:

+- All features listed in the [AI Features Roadmap](./ai-features-roadmap.md).
+- All features listed in the [Platform Enhancement Roadmap](./enhanced-feature-recommendations.md).
+- All notification types and behaviors detailed in the [Notification & Email System Plan](./notification-system-plan.md).

+This system must allow:

+- Global toggles for major features.
+- Potentially granular toggles for sub-features or specific user roles (Job Seeker, Employer).
+- Backend logic for feature flags, database changes to store flag states, and checks throughout the application where features are conditionally rendered or executed.
+- **This feature toggle system is a high-priority item for the next phase of development.**

-### Phase 1 (High Priority - Immediate Next Steps)
+### Phase 1 (High Priority - Next Steps, post current implementation)

-1.  **Full Functionality for New Roles:**
+1.  **Full Functionality for New Roles (Iterative Development):**
     - **Support Agent:** Implement tools for password resets, basic account issue handling, and an issue escalation system.
-Create a dedicated (or heavily adapted) dashboard view for support tickets and user lookups.
+Begin work on a dedicated (or heavily adapted) dashboard view for support tickets and user lookups.
-    - **Data Analyst:** Develop initial read-only advanced data views/dashboards if different from the main admin overview.
-Begin work on a simple report generation tool.
+    - **Data Analyst:** Develop initial read-only advanced data views/dashboards.
+Start work on a simple report generation tool.
 2.  **Basic Audit Logging System:**
-    - Start logging critical admin actions to Firestore (e.g., user status changes, job/company approvals/rejections, platform user role changes).
-Create a simple interface for SuperAdmins to view these logs.
+    - Start logging critical admin actions to Firestore (e.g., user status changes, job/company approvals/rejections, platform user role changes, feature toggle changes).
+Create a simple interface for SuperAdmins/Admins to view these logs.
 3.  **Basic Bulk Operations (Content):**
-    - Implement basic bulk approval/rejection for pending jobs and companies in the respective admin tables if not already fully robust.
+    - Enhance bulk approval/rejection for pending jobs and companies in the respective admin tables if not already fully robust.
-4.  **Implement Platform Feature Toggle Management System (as described above).**
+4.  **Implement the Platform Feature Toggle Management System (as described above).** This is foundational for enabling other roadmap items.

-### Phase 2 (Medium Priority)
+### Phase 2 (Medium Priority - Following successful Phase 1)

 1.  **Introduce New User Roles (Full Implementation):**
     - **Compliance Officer:** Develop tools for reviewing flagged content, managing privacy requests (data access/deletion stubs), and viewing audit trails relevant to compliance.
-    - **System Monitor:** Create a dashboard to display (mock or basic) system health metrics, error log summaries (if available/integrated), and alert examples.
+    - **System Monitor:** Create a dashboard to display (mock or basic) system health metrics, error log summaries, and alert examples.
 2.  **Advanced Content Quality Tools (Initial):**
     - Basic duplicate detection for job postings (flag potential duplicates).
     - Profile completeness indicators for job seekers and companies, visible in admin views.
-3.  **Communication & Notification Management (Initial):**
+3.  **Communication & Notification Management (Initial - based on [Notification Plan](./notification-system-plan.md)):**
-    - Admin-to-user notification system: Allow admins to send targeted email notifications to user segments.
+    - Admin-to-user notification system: Allow admins to send targeted email notifications to user segments (controlled by feature toggles).
     - Basic internal admin notes on user/company/job records.
 4.  **Custom Reporting System (Basic):**
     - Allow Data Analysts (and SuperAdmins) to generate pre-defined exportable reports (CSV/Excel) for key metrics.